duongnghiephuy/Simple_ESP32_Sensor_GoogleCloud/README.md

 openssl x509 -inform DER -in gtsltsr.crt -out primary.pem -text
 openssl x509 -inform DER -in GSR4.crt -out secondary.pem -text
 ```
 Run commands to convert the file and copy content from both files to `root_cert` in `ciotc_config.h`.
-Or you can just copy certificate from my example.
+Or you can just copy certificate from my example (include/ciotc_config.h).

-In the google-cloud-iot-arduino library, the certificate is not used to establish connection so you might face problem: `setting missing SSL or wrong configuration`.
+In the google-cloud-iot-arduino library, the certificate is not used to establish connection so you might face problem: `Settings incorrect or missing a cyper for SSL`.

 The fix I used is to change `netClient` class to `WiFiClientSecure` in line 36 in `esp32-mqtt.h`.